Mechanical loading inhibits cartilage inflammatory signalling via an HDAC6 and IFT-dependent mechanism regulating primary cilia elongation

 This is a highly technical petri-dish study of the effect of “exercise” (mechanical loading) on the inflammation signalling of cartilage cells.
 Basically, they mechanically stressed samples of excised cartilage and cartilage cells.
 The surprising, good-news result was that the researchers reported that moderate loading actually reduced inflammation.
 That is, fewer inflammatory signals were produced by the cells.

-While it is a near certainly that too much loading would increase inflammatory signalling, it is nifty that mechanical loading in the “just right” Goldilocks zone might actually be anti-inflammatory.
-It implies a very specific and substantive way in which “exercise is medicine.”
+While it is a near certainty that too much loading would increase inflammatory signalling, it is nifty that mechanical loading in the “just right” Goldilocks zone might actually be anti-inflammatory.
+This implies a specific and substantive way in which “exercise is medicine.”

 OBJECTIVE: Physiological mechanical loading reduces inflammatory signalling in numerous cell types including articular chondrocytes; however, the mechanism responsible remains unclear.
 This study investigates the role of chondrocyte primary cilia and associated intraflagellar transport (IFT) in the mechanical regulation of interleukin-1β (IL-1β) signalling.